wp-plugins/bluet-keywords-tooltip-generator/readme.txt

 * Case insensitive fetch
 * A list of related keywords will be updated after each post/keyWord manipulation
 * allow to choose to Match all occurrences or once in the same post from the settings page
-* Choose to activate or not excerpt matching
 * activate or desactivate a specific post being matched by keywors
 * list excluded posts in a new tab in the admin setting page
 * supports synonyms